VeriConomy/vericoin/doc/build-unix.md

 To build and use BerkeleyDB 4.8 please referer to the [Berkeley DB](#berkeley-db)

-See the section "Disable-wallet mode" to build Verium Core without wallet.
+See the section "Disable-wallet mode" to build Verium without wallet.

 Optional (see --with-miniupnpc and --enable-upnp-default):